dev-bittu/lotus-grammar/grammar/basic_syntax/type_casting.md

 | `f32()`     | Float       | `f32(1)`, `f32(2.8)`, `f32("3")`      |
 | `str()`     | String      | `str("s1")`, `str(2)`, `str(3.0)`      |

-Casting allows you to flexibly work with different data types in *b2* and ensure that variables are of the correct type for your logic.
+Casting allows you to flexibly work with different data types in *lotus* and ensure that variables are of the correct type for your logic.